bryant-har/ROS/src/cs4750_student/hw1_introduction/hw1.md

 ## \# Q4: Your First Subscriber: PoseListener (50 pts)
 In this question, we’ll combine ROS with the [NumPy](https://numpy.org/doc/stable/user/quickstart.html) and [Matplotlib](https://matplotlib.org/) scientific computing libraries.
 NumPy makes computations faster by using vectorization, and Matplotlib creates plots and other data visualizations.

 We will compute the [Manhattan Norm](https://mathworld.wolfram.com/L1-Norm.html) in two ways: with regular Python for loops and with functions from NumPy.
-The input will be a 2D NumPy array of shape (N, D), which contains N vectors each of dimension D. The expected output will be a 1D NumPy array of shape (N,), where each entry is the Manhattan norm of the corresponding vector.
+The input will be a 2D NumPy array5 of shape (N, D), which contains N vectors each of dimension D. The expected output will be a 1D NumPy array of shape (N,), where each entry is the Manhattan norm of the corresponding vector.
 For example:

 ![image](https://media.github.coecis.cornell.edu/user/13409/files/efbb5c77-c3bb-46ab-bddd-1ceba6aad088)